SillyFreak/typst-alexandria/src/lib.typ

 /// ```typ
 /// #citegroup[@a @b]
 /// ```
 /// Only citations, references and spaces may appear in the body.
-Whitespace is ignored, and the
-/// rest is treated as a group of citations to collapse.
-It is an error to have non-alexandria
+/// Mixing non-Alexandria references or references from different prefixes
-/// references, or references from different bibliographies, in the same citation group.
+/// in the same citation group is *not supported*.
 ///
 /// -> content
 #let citegroup(
-  /// The prefix for which reference labels should be provided and citations should be processed.
+  /// the prefix for the citations within a group.
   /// -> string | auto
   prefix: auto,
-  /// The body, containing at least one but usually more citations
+  /// the body, containing one or more citations.
   /// -> content
   body,
 ) = {